python/cpython/Doc/library/io.rst

      the other legal values, any ``'\n'`` characters written are translated to the given string.

    If *closefd* is ``False`` and a file descriptor rather than a filename was given, the underlying file descriptor will be kept open when the file is closed.
-If a filename is given *closefd* has no effect but must be ``True`` (the default).
+If a filename is given *closefd* has no effect and must be ``True`` (the default).

    The type of file object returned by the :func:`.open` function depends on the mode.
-When :func:`.open` is used to open a file in a text mode (``'w'``, ``'r'``, ``'wt'``, ``'rt'``, etc.), it returns a :class:`TextIOWrapper`.
-When used to open a file in a binary mode, the returned class varies: in read binary mode, it returns a :class:`BufferedReader`; in write binary and append binary modes, it returns a :class:`BufferedWriter`, and in read/write mode, it returns a :class:`BufferedRandom`.
+When :func:`.open` is used to open a file in a text mode (``'w'``, ``'r'``, ``'wt'``, ``'rt'``, etc.), it returns a subclass of :class:`TextIOBase` (specifically :class:`TextIOWrapper`).
+When used to open a file in a binary mode with buffering, the returned class is a subclass of :class:`BufferedIOBase`.
+The exact class varies: in read binary mode, it returns a :class:`BufferedReader`; in write binary and append binary modes, it returns a :class:`BufferedWriter`, and in read/write mode, it returns a :class:`BufferedRandom`.
+When buffering is disabled, the raw stream, a subclass of :class:`RawIOBase`, :class:`FileIO`, is returned.

-   It is also possible to use a string or bytearray as a file for both reading and writing.
-For strings :class:`StringIO` can be used like a file opened in a text mode, and for bytearrays a :class:`BytesIO` can be used like a file opened in a binary mode.
+   It is also possible to use an :class:`unicode` or :class:`bytes` string as a file for both reading and writing.
+For :class:`unicode` strings :class:`StringIO` can be used like a file opened in text mode, and for :class:`bytes` a :class:`BytesIO` can be used like a file opened in a binary mode.